JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

 ## The solution

 My target end state is no duplication.
-This is likely to be achieved by merging the Minima theme & custom code blocks of the above diagram, leaving just the site's config and any posts.
+This is likely to be achieved by merging the Minima theme & custom code blocks from the diagram earlier, leaving just a per-site config and any posts.
 I also want to:

 1. Be able to configure my blogs (accent colour, title, features, etc) in one file each.
 2. Only need to add new functionality in one place.
-3. Be able to "update" to the latest shared codebase version on a per-blog basis at the time I choose.
+3. Be able to easily "update" to the latest shared codebase version on a per-blog basis at the time I choose.
-4. Be able to "update" within seconds with a simple change.
+4. Be able to push changes to the core codebase without any risk of them ending up on a real site.

 Since I was making significant changes and merging codebases, I also decided to update to the unreleased Minima 3!